klietus/ShadowTrace/README.md

 Repair Paths: Reestablish team agency, reset leadership narrative
 ```

+## Live on ChatGPT

+This system is available on ChatGPT as a custom GPT named [Shadow Trace](https://chatgpt.com/g/g-68e3c647fda48191be60b0bea0a8725e-shadow-trace).

 ## 📢 Contact & Contributions

 Pull requests welcome.
 Use with care and awareness.